popphp/docs/user_guide/http_and_the_web.rst

     echo $sessFoo->bar; // echos out 'baz'

     $sess = Pop\Web\Session::getInstance();
-    echo $sess->bar; // echos out null, because it was never stored in the regular session
+    echo $sess->bar; // echos out null, because it was only stored in the namespaced session

 And you can unset a value under a session namespace like this: